Quinnod345/eoschatai/README.md

 ## 🌟 Overview

-EOS Chat AI is a revolutionary, enterprise-ready AI platform specifically designed for EOS (Entrepreneurial Operating System) implementation.
+EOSAI is a revolutionary, enterprise-ready AI platform specifically designed for EOS (Entrepreneurial Operating System) implementation.
 It combines state-of-the-art AI capabilities with specialized business tools, comprehensive document intelligence, and personalized AI personas to transform how organizations implement and manage EOS methodologies.

-### 🎯 Why EOS Chat AI?
+### 🎯 Why EOSAI?

 - **🤖 Advanced AI**: Multi-provider support with streaming conversations
 - **📚 Document Intelligence**: RAG-powered knowledge extraction from your files